-Boris Johnson lays out ‘live with the virus’ plan, while Queen Elizabeth II remains in isolation
+Boris Johnson lays out ‘living with covid’ plan, while Queen Elizabeth II remains in isolation

 “We do not need to pay that cost anymore,” the prime minister said.
 “It is time we got our confidence back.”

-He cautioned that covid was “not over” and that Britain’s public health system would remain vigilant for possible future waves of infection and new variants.
+He said that covid was “not over” and that Britain’s public health system should remain vigilant for possible future waves of infection and new variants.
 But he declared that the country would now treat the coronavirus more like seasonal flu.

 “We now have sufficient levels of immunity to complete the transition from protecting people with government interventions to relying on vaccines and treatments as our first line of defense,” he said.